-Apart from their usefulness in minimizing death taxes, powers make possible a flexibility of disposition that can be achieved in no other way.
+Apart from their usefulness in minimizing death taxes, powers make possible a disposition reaching into the future but with a flexibility that ean be achieved in no other way.
 When a husband leaves his property in trust for the benefit of his wife during her lifetime and, upon her death, to such of his children and in such proportions as his wife may appoint, he makes it possible for the ultimate distribution to be made in accordance with changes that occur between the time of his death and the time of his wife's death.
 He has limited the benefits of his property to the objects of his bounty, but he has also permitted future distributions of principal and income to take account of changes in the needs of beneficiaries which he could not possibly have foreseen.
-Births, deaths, financial successes and failures, varying capacities of individuals, and fluctuations in income and property values can all be taken into account.
-Moreover, the limitations imposed by the donor on the manner of exercising the power and the persons to whom appointments can be made give him control of the property after he has transferred it.
+Births, deaths, financial successes and failures, varying capacities of individuals, and fluctuations in income and property values can all be taken into account at the time of appointment.
+Moreover, the limitations imposed by the donor on the manner of exercising the power and the persons to whom appointments can be made give him substantial control of the property after he has transferred it.
 He can make the power exercisable during the lifetime of the donee (a power that is "presently exercisable" or one that is "postponed" until a stated event during the lifetime of the donee), or he can make the power exercisable only by will ("testamentary power").
-He may permit the donee to appoint only among a specified group of persons, such as his children ("special power"), or he may create a broad power permitting the donee to appoint to herself, her estate, or her creditors ("general power").
+He may permit the donee to appoint only among a specified group of persons, such as his children ("special power"), or he may create a broad power permitting the donee to appoint without limitation as to permissible appointees or to a group that includes the donee, her estate, her creditors, or creditors of her estate ("general power").

 Despite the many advantages of powers of appointment, uncertainties exist as to their validity and interpretation under California law.
-It was not until 1935 that an appellate court held that the common law of l powers obtains in this state.
+It was not until 1935 that an appellate court held that the common law of powers obtains in this state.
 This decision was helpful in assuring lawyers that powers of appointment are valid devices and are governed by the evolving law declared in judicial decisions.
-Nevertheless, the law of powers remains in a state of arrested development for want of a sufficient body of authoritative case law to resolve the significant issues.
-The uncertainty as to the non-tax consequences of powers may have caused some estate planners to be hesitant in using powers and has sometimes made it necessary for lawyers and judges to investigate large numbers of cases, often from other jurisdictions, before drafting an instrument with a power or deciding a question in litigation.
+Nevertheless, the law of powers remains uncertain for want of a sufficient body of authoritative case law to resolve the significant issues.
+The uncertainty as to the nentax consequences of powers may cause some estate planners to be hesitant in using powers and may make it necessary for lawyers and judges to investigate large numbers of cases, often from other jurisdictions, before drafting an instrument with a power of deciding a question in litigation.